Singapore passport: Information page

 The information page ends with the Machine Readable Zone.

 Biometric chip

 The embedded chip stores the owner's digitised photograph, name, sex, date of birth, nationality, passport number, and the passport expiry date.
 This is the same information that appears on the printed information page of every passport.
 Facial recognition technology was introduced with the release of the ePassport to improve identity verification and reduce identity-related fraud.
 Iris imaging was later added to complement the biometric fingerprint.

 Visa requirements

-Visa requirements for Singaporean citizens are administrative entry restrictions by the authorities of other states which are placed on citizens of Singapore.
-As of March 2023, Singaporean citizens had visa-free or visa on arrival access to 193 countries and territories, ranking the Singapore passport the most powerful in the world(tied with Japan) and in Asia in terms of travel freedom, according to the Henley Passport Index.
-The Singaporean passport often periodically switches between being 1st or 2nd on the list.
+Visa requirements for Singapore citizens are administrative entry restrictions by the authorities of other states which are placed on citizens of Singapore.

+As of June 2025, Singapore citizens had visa-free or visa on arrival access to 193 countries and territories, ranking the Singapore passport the most powerful in the world in terms of travel freedom, according to the Henley Passport Index.

+The Singapore passport often periodically switches between being 1st or 2nd on the list.